Todd Bridges: Television

-In March 2008, Bridges appeared on TruTV Presents: World's Dumbest..., on which he continues to appear as a frequent commentator.
+In March 2008, Bridges appeared on TruTV Presents: World's Dumbest..., on which he appeared throughout the show’s run.
 That October, he debuted as a contestant on Hulk Hogan's Celebrity Championship Wrestling on CMT as a member of Team Beefcake (coached by former wrestler Brutus "The Barber" Beefcake).
 Bridges' wrestling persona was the character Mr. Not So Perfect.
 In one episode, he defeated Tonya Harding with a lead pipe.
-The judges praised him for his athleticism and his cunning while defeating Harding.
+The judges praised him for his athleticism and his cunning in his defeat of Harding.
 After reaching the finals along with Butterbean and Dustin Diamond, Bridges was defeated by Dennis Rodman.
 In 2015, Bridges was the host of a live game show titled Lovers or Losers: The Game Show at the Plaza Hotel & Casino in Las Vegas.
 In 2022, Bridges was announced as a HouseGuest competing in the third season of Celebrity Big Brother.

 Music videos

 Bridges has appeared in several music videos.
 His first appearance was in Penny Ford's single "Change Your Wicked Ways" (1984).
 He made a cameo in Moby's 2002 music video for "We Are All Made of Stars" and in the video for the Black Keys' 2011 single "Howlin' for You."